 CIT’s RampUp CD comes with the option to “ramp up” to a higher rate once per term, which can be beneficial if the Federal Reserve increases rates during that time.

-RampUp CDs are offered for 1 to 4 year periods at a starting APY of 0.25%, and there’s a $25,000 minimum opening deposit requirement.
+RampUp CDs are offered for 1 to 4 year periods, and there’s a $25,000 minimum opening deposit requirement.

 This is the only CIT account that is not available to new customers.
 So, you’ll need to have another CIT bank account set up first before you consider a RampUp CD.

 CIT is an Equal Housing Lender and provides a few different options when it comes to mortgages.